-Central to AHC's mission of serving a diverse community and student population is providing appropriate educational opportunities for those who are unprepared for college-level work.
+The college will update its Institutional Assessment Plan to incorporate recently approved changes to student learning outcomes assessment processes and fully implement the new assessment and reporting process are unprepared for college-level work.
 This preparation is offered as basic skills courses and pre-collegiate courses, and these courses are both credit and noncredit and may be scheduled in online, hybrid, and face-to-face modalities.
 As indicated in the college catalog (IIA04-01), unless they're English language learners, students are limited to 30 units of credit basic skills/remedial credit.